Hardware and software setup

 6. Gyroscopic

 The fact is that each of the above types of computer mice appeared at different times and uses different laws of physics.
-Accordingly, each of them has its own disadvantages and advantages, which will certainly be discussed further in the text.
-It should be noted that only the first three types will be considered in more detail, the rest - not in so much detail, due to the fact that they are less popular.
+Accordingly, each of them has its own disadvantages and advantages, which will certainly be discussed later in the text.
+It should be noted that only the first three types will be considered in most detail, the rest will not be so detailed, in view of the fact that they are less popular.

-Mechanical mice are traditional ball models, relatively large in size, requiring constant cleaning of the ball to efficient work.
-Dirt and small particles may become trapped between the rotating ball and the housing and will need to be cleaned.
+Mechanical mice - traditional ball models, relatively large, requiring constant cleaning of the ball for effective work.
+Dirt and small particles can get between the rotating ball and the body and need to be cleaned.
 It won't work without a mat.
 About 15 years ago it was the only one in the world.
 I will write about it in the past tense, because it is already a rarity.

-At the bottom of the mechanical mouse there was a hole that was covered by a rotating plastic ring.
-There was a heavy ball underneath it.
+At the bottom of the mechanical mouse there was a hole that covered a swivel plastic ring.
+Under it was a heavy ball.
 This ball was made of metal and covered with rubber.
-Under the ball there were two plastic rollers and a roller, which pressed the ball against the rollers.
-When the mouse moved, the ball rotated the roller.
-Up or down - one roller rotated, right or left - the other.
-Since gravity played a crucial role in such models, such a device did not work in zero gravity, so NASA abandoned it.
+Under the ball were two plastic rollers and a roller, which pressed the ball against the rollers.
+When moving the mouse, the ball rotated the roller.
+Up or down - one roller rotated, to the right or left - the other.
+Since gravity played a decisive role in such models, such a device did not work in zero gravity, so NASA abandoned it.

-If the movement was complex, both rollers rotated.
-At the end of each plastic roller an impeller was installed, like on a mill, only many times smaller.
-On one side of the impeller there was a light source (LED), on the other there was a photocell.
-When you move the mouse, the impeller rotates, the photocell reads the number of light pulses that hit it, and then transmits this information to the computer.
+If the movement was difficult, both rollers rotated.
+At the end of each plastic roller, an impeller was installed, like in a mill, only many times smaller.
+On one side of the impeller was a light source (LED), on the other - a photocell.
+When moving the mouse, the impeller was spinning, the photocell read the number of light pulses that hit it, and then transmitted this information to the computer.

 Since the impeller had many blades, the movement of the pointer on the screen was perceived as smooth.
-Optical-mechanical mice (they are simply “mechanical”) suffered from great inconvenience; the fact is that they periodically had to be disassembled and cleaned.
-During operation, the ball dragged all sorts of debris inside the case; often the rubber surface of the ball became so dirty that the movement rollers simply slipped and the mouse malfunctioned.
+Optical-mechanical mice (they are simply "mechanical") suffered from great inconvenience, the fact is that they had to be disassembled and cleaned periodically.
+The ball in the process of work dragged any debris into the case, often the rubber surface of the ball became so dirty that the movement rollers simply slipped and the mouse was buggy.

-For the same reason, such a mouse simply needed a mouse pad to work correctly, otherwise the ball would slip and get dirty faster.
+For the same reason, such a mouse simply needed a pad for correct operation, otherwise the ball would slip and get dirty faster.

 Optical and laser mice

-There is no need to disassemble or clean anything in optical mice., since they do not have a rotating ball, they work on a different principle.
-An optical mouse uses an LED sensor.
-Such a mouse works like a small camera that scans the surface of the table and “photographs” it; the camera manages to take about a thousand such photos per second, and some models even more.
+In optical mice, you do not need to disassemble and clean anything., since they do not have a rotating ball, they work on a different principle.
+AT optical mouse LED sensor is used.
+Such a mouse works like a small camera that scans the surface of the table and "takes pictures" of it, the camera manages to take about a thousand of such photos per second, and some models even more.

-The data from these images is processed by a special microprocessor on the mouse itself and sends a signal to the computer.
-The advantages are obvious - such a mouse does not need a mouse pad, it is light in weight and can scan almost any surface.
+The data of these images is processed by a special microprocessor on the mouse itself and sends a signal to the computer.
+The advantages are obvious - such a mouse does not need a pad, it is light in weight and can scan almost any surface.
 Almost?
-Yes, everything except glass and mirror surfaces, as well as velvet (velvet absorbs light very strongly).
+Yes, everything except glass and a mirror surface, as well as velvet (velvet absorbs light very strongly).

-A laser mouse is very similar to an optical mouse, but its operating principle differs in that Laser is used instead of LED.
-This is a more advanced model of an optical mouse; it requires much less energy to operate, and the accuracy of reading data from the working surface is much higher than that of an optical mouse.
-It can even work on glass and mirror surfaces.
+A laser mouse is very similar to an optical mouse, but its principle of operation differs in that laser instead of LED.
+This is a more advanced model of an optical mouse, it requires much less power to work, the accuracy of reading data from the working surface is much higher than that of an optical mouse.
+Here it can work even on glass and mirror surfaces.

-Actually, laser mouse is a type of optical, since in both cases an LED is used, it’s just that in the second case it emits invisible spectrum.
+Actually, laser mouse is a kind of optical, since in both cases an LED is used, just in the second case it emits spectrum invisible to the eye.

-So, the operating principle of an optical mouse differs from that of a ball mouse. .
+So, the principle of operation of an optical mouse differs from that of a ball mouse. .

-The process begins with a laser or optical (in the case of an optical mouse) diode.
-The diode emits invisible light, the lens focuses it to a point equal in thickness to a human hair, the beam is reflected from the surface, then the sensor catches this light.
-The sensor is so precise that it can detect even small surface irregularities.
+The process starts with a laser or optical (in the case of an optical mouse) diode.
+Diode emits invisible light, the lens focuses it to a point equal in thickness to a human hair, the beam is reflected from the surface, then the sensor catches this light.
+The sensor is so precise that it can pick up even small surface irregularities.

-The secret is that precisely the unevenness allow the mouse to notice even the slightest movements.
+The secret is that precisely the irregularities allow the mouse to notice even the slightest movement.
 The pictures taken by the camera are compared, the microprocessor compares each subsequent picture with the previous one.
-If the mouse moves, the difference between the pictures will be noted.
+If the mouse has moved, the difference between the pictures will be marked.

-By analyzing these differences, the mouse determines the direction and speed of any movement.
-If the difference between the pictures is significant, the cursor moves quickly.
+Analyzing these differences, the mouse determines the direction and speed of any movement.
+If the difference between shots is significant, the cursor moves quickly.
 But even when stationary, the mouse continues to take pictures.

 Trackball mice

-Trackball mouse is a device that uses a convex ball - "Trackball".
-The trackball device is very similar to the device of a mechanical mouse, only the ball in it is located on top or on the side.
-The ball can be rotated, but the device itself remains in place.
+Trackball mouse - a device that uses a convex ball - "Trackball".
+The trackball device is very similar to the device of a mechanical mouse, only the ball in it is on top or on the side.
+The ball can be rotated, and the device itself remains in place.
 The ball causes a pair of rollers to rotate.
-New trackballs use optical motion sensors.
+The new trackballs use optical motion sensors.

-Induction models use a special mat that works on the principle graphics tablet.
-Induction mice have good accuracy and do not need to be oriented correctly.
-An induction mouse can be wireless or inductively powered, in which case it does not require a battery like a regular wireless mouse.
+Induction models use a special rug that works on the principle graphics tablet.
+Induction mice have good accuracy and do not need to be properly oriented.
+An induction mouse can be wireless or inductively powered, in which case it does not require a battery like a conventional wireless mouse.

-I have no idea who might need such devices, which are expensive and difficult to find on the open market.
+I have no idea who would need such devices that are expensive and hard to find on the open market.
 And why, who knows?
-Maybe there are some advantages compared to ordinary "rodents"?
+Maybe there are some advantages over conventional "rodents"?

-Computer mouse is a manipulator for controlling a computer.
+Computer mouse is a computer controller.
 The manipulator received this name for its external resemblance to a natural rodent.
-Today it is an integral attribute of the PC and allows you to interact with it most effectively.
+Today, it is an integral attribute of a PC and allows you to interact with it most effectively.

-Before the appearance operating systems With graphical interface, the mouse was not so widespread.
-The computer was controlled by entering commands through the keyboard, and working on the computer required high qualifications.
-In principle, even with a graphical interface, you can get by with just one keyboard, but this will require memorizing the necessary key combinations for control, which is unacceptable for the average user, and the mouse is a very simple device, and it is not difficult to learn how to work with it.
-The simplest mouse has a pair of buttons and a wheel between them, with the help of which any action is carried out when working with a computer.
-The mouse is connected to the computer using a wire - wired mice, or wirelessly – so-called wireless mice.
+Before the advent operating systems with GUI, the mouse was not as widespread.
+Computer control was carried out by entering commands through the keyboard, and working on a computer required high qualifications.
+In principle, you can get by with a graphical interface with one keyboard, but this will require learning the necessary key combinations for control, which is unacceptable for an ordinary user, and the mouse is a very simple device, and it is not difficult to learn how to work with it.
+The simplest mouse has a pair of buttons and a wheel between them, with the help of which some action is performed when working with a computer.
+The mouse is connected to the computer using a wire - wired mice, or wirelessly - the so-called wireless mice.

-The basic principle of operation of a computer mouse is the conversion of movement into a control signal.
-When you move a mouse across a surface (usually a table), it generates an electronic signal that tells the computer the direction of movement, distance and speed.
-And on the monitor screen the user sees the movement of a special pointer (cursor) in accordance with the movement of the mouse.
+The basic principle of a computer mouse is to convert movement into a control signal.
+When you move the mouse over a surface (most often a table), it generates an electronic signal that tells the computer the direction of movement, distance, and speed.
+And on the monitor screen, the user sees the movement of a special pointer (cursor) in accordance with the movement of the mouse.

 Types of computer mice.

-For a long time, mechanical mice were used to control a computer, in which a metal rubberized ball was used as a motion sensor.
+For a long time, mechanical mice were used to control the computer, in which a rubberized metal ball was used as a motion sensor.

-IN optical mice to convert movement into electrical signal a light source (LED) located on the lower surface of the manipulator and a sensor are used.
-An optical mouse scans the surface on which it moves, converts the scanning results and transmits them to the computer.
+AT optical mice to convert motion to electrical signal a light source (LED) located on the lower surface of the manipulator and a sensor are used.
+An optical mouse scans the surface on which it moves, converts the scan results and transfers them to a computer.

 Optical mouse

-IN laser mouse, a laser is used as an optical source, which allows increasing positioning accuracy.
-In addition, a laser mouse is unpretentious in terms of the quality of the surface it moves on.
+AT laser mouse, a laser is used as an optical source, which makes it possible to increase the positioning accuracy.
+In addition, the laser mouse is unpretentious to the quality of the surface on which it moves.

-There are also more complex and expensive manipulators - touch, induction, gyroscopic mice, which have a different principle of converting movement into a control signal.
+There are also more complex and expensive manipulators - touch, induction, gyroscopic mice, which have a different principle for converting movement into a control signal.

-The mouse perceives its movement in work plane(usually on a section of the table surface) and transmits this information to the computer.
-A program running on a computer, in response to mouse movement, produces an action on the screen that corresponds to the direction and distance of this movement.
-In different interfaces (for example, in windowed ones), the user uses the mouse to control a special cursor - pointer - manipulator of interface elements.
-Sometimes entering commands with the mouse is used without the participation of visible elements of the program interface: by analyzing mouse movements.
+The mouse perceives its movement as working plane(usually - on the surface of the table) and transmits this information to the computer.
+A program running on a computer, in response to mouse movement, performs an action on the screen that corresponds to the direction and distance of this movement.
+In different interfaces (for example, in windowed ones), with the help of a mouse, the user controls a special cursor - a pointer - a manipulator of interface elements.
+Sometimes it is used to enter commands with the mouse without the participation of visible elements of the program interface: by analyzing mouse movements.
 This method is called "mouse gestures" (eng. mouse gestures).

-The mouse control components are in many ways the embodiment of the intentions of a chord keyboard (that is, a keyboard for touch operation).
-The mouse, originally created as a complement to the chord keyboard, actually replaced it.
+The mouse control components are very much the intent of the chord keyboard (i.e., the touch keyboard).
+The mouse, originally created as an addition to the chord keyboard, actually replaced it.

-Some mice have built-in additional independent devices - watches, calculators, phones.
+Additional independent devices are built into some mice - watches, calculators, phones.

 Story

 The first computer to include a mouse was the Xerox 8010 Star Information System minicomputer ( English), introduced in 1981.
-The Xerox mouse had three buttons and cost $400, which corresponds to approximately $930 in 2009 prices adjusted for inflation.
-In 1983, Apple released its own one-button mouse for the Lisa computer, the cost of which was reduced to $25.
-The mouse became widely known thanks to its use in Apple Macintosh computers and later in the Windows OS for IBM PC compatible computers.
+The Xerox mouse had three buttons and cost $400, which equates to about $930 in 2009 inflation-adjusted prices.
+In 1983, Apple released its own one-button mouse for the Lisa computer, which was reduced to $25.
+The mouse gained wide popularity due to its use in Apple Macintosh computers and later in Windows for IBM PC compatible computers.

-During the “evolution” of the computer mouse, the motion sensors have undergone the greatest changes.
+In the process of "evolution" of the computer mouse, motion sensors have undergone the greatest changes.

-The original design of the mouse motion sensor, invented by Douglas Engelbart at the Stanford Research Institute in 1963, consisted of two perpendicular wheels protruding from the body of the device.
-When moving, the mouse wheels rotated, each in its own dimension.
+The original design of the mouse movement sensor, invented by Douglas Engelbart at the Stanford Research Institute in 1963, consisted of two perpendicular wheels protruding from the body of the device.
+When moving the mouse wheel, each one rotated in its own dimension.

-This design had many drawbacks and was soon replaced by a ball-drive mouse.
+This design had many drawbacks and was soon replaced by a mouse with a ball drive.

-In a ball drive, the movement of the mouse is transmitted to a rubberized steel ball protruding from the body (its weight and rubber coating provide good grip on the working surface).
-Two rollers pressed against the ball record its movements along each of the measurements and transmit them to sensors that convert these movements into electrical signals.
+In a ball drive, the movement of the mouse is transmitted to a rubberized steel ball protruding from the body (its weight and rubber coating provide good grip on the work surface).
+Two rollers pressed against the ball record its movements in each of the measurements and transmit them to sensors that convert these movements into electrical signals.

-The main disadvantage of the ball drive is the contamination of the ball and the removal rollers, which leads to the mouse jamming and the need for periodic cleaning (this problem was partly mitigated by metallization of the rollers).
-Despite its shortcomings, the ball drive has long dominated, successfully competing with alternative sensor designs.
-Currently, ball mice have been almost completely replaced by second-generation optical mice.
+The main drawback of the ball drive is the contamination of the ball and the removing rollers, leading to the mouse jamming and the need for periodic cleaning (this problem was partly smoothed out by metallizing the rollers).
+Despite the shortcomings, the ball drive dominated for a long time, successfully competing with alternative sensor circuits.
+At present, ball mice have been almost completely replaced by second-generation optical mice.

-There were two sensor options for the ball drive.
+There were two options for sensors for the ball drive.

 Contact sensors

-The contact sensor is a textolite disk with radial metal tracks and three contacts pressed to it.
-The ball mouse inherited such a sensor from the direct drive.
+The contact sensor is a textolite disk with radial metal tracks and three contacts pressed against it.
+Such a sensor went to the ball mouse "inherited" from a direct drive.

-The main disadvantages of contact sensors are oxidation of contacts, rapid wear and low accuracy.
+The main disadvantages of contact sensors are contact oxidation, rapid wear and low accuracy.
 Therefore, over time, all mice switched to non-contact optocoupler sensors.

 Mechanical computer mouse device

-The optocoupler sensor consists of a double optocouplers- an LED and two photodiodes (usually infrared) and a disk with holes or ray-shaped slits that block the light flux as it rotates.
-When you move the mouse, the disk rotates, and a signal is taken from the photodiodes at a frequency corresponding to the speed of the mouse movement.
+The optocoupler consists of a double optocouplers- an LED and two photodiodes (usually infrared) and a disk with holes or radial slots that blocks the light flux as it rotates.
+When the mouse is moved, the disk rotates, and a signal is taken from the photodiodes with a frequency corresponding to the speed of the mouse movement.

-The second photodiode, shifted by a certain angle or having an offset system of holes/slits on the sensor disk, serves to determine the direction of rotation of the disk (light appears/disappears on it earlier or later than on the first one, depending on the direction of rotation).
+The second photodiode, displaced at a certain angle or having a displaced system of holes/slots on the sensor disk, serves to determine the direction of rotation of the disk (the light on it appears/disappears earlier or later than on the first, depending on the direction of rotation).

 First generation optical mice

-Optical sensors are designed to directly monitor the movement of the working surface relative to the mouse.
-The elimination of the mechanical component ensured higher reliability and made it possible to increase the resolution of the detector.
+Optical sensors are designed to directly track the movement of the working surface relative to the mouse.
+The exclusion of the mechanical component provided higher reliability and made it possible to increase the resolution of the detector.

-The first generation of optical sensors was introduced various schemes optocoupler sensors with indirect optical coupling - light-emitting and perceiving reflection from the working surface of photosensitive diodes.
-Such sensors had one common property - they required special shading (perpendicular or diamond-shaped lines) on the working surface (mouse pad).
-On some rugs, these shadings were done with paints that were invisible in normal light (such rugs could even have a pattern).
+The first generation of optical sensors was introduced various schemes optocoupler sensors with indirect optical coupling - light-emitting and perceiving reflection from the working surface of light-sensitive diodes.
+Such sensors had one thing in common - they required a special hatching (perpendicular or diamond-shaped lines) on the working surface (mouse pad).
+On some rugs, these hatchings were made with paints that were invisible in ordinary light (such rugs could even have a pattern).

 The disadvantages of such sensors are usually called:

 • the need to use a special mat and the impossibility of replacing it with another.
-Among other things, the pads of different optical mice were often not interchangeable and were not produced separately;
+Among other things, rugs of different optical mice often were not interchangeable and were not produced separately;

-• the need for a certain orientation of the mouse relative to the mousepad, in otherwise the mouse was not working properly;
+• the need for a certain orientation of the mouse relative to the mat, in otherwise the mouse did not work properly;

-• sensitivity of the mouse to dirt on the mat (after all, it comes into contact with the user’s hand) - the sensor was uncertain about shading on dirty areas of the mat;
+• mouse sensitivity to mat contamination (after all, it is in contact with the user's hand) - the sensor did not perceive shading on dirty areas of the mat;

 • high cost of the device.

-IN THE USSR optical mice the first generation, as a rule, were found only in foreign specialized computing systems.
+In the USSR, optical mice of the first generation, as a rule, were found only in foreign specialized computer systems.

 Second generation optical sensor chip

-The second generation of optical mice has a more complex design.
+The second generation of optical mice has a more complex device.
 A special LED is installed at the bottom of the mouse, which illuminates the surface on which the mouse moves.
-Miniature camera“photographs” the surface more than a thousand times per second, transmitting this data to the processor, which draws conclusions about changes in coordinates.
-Second-generation optical mice have a huge advantage over the first: they do not require a special mouse pad and work on almost any surface except mirror or transparent ones; even on fluoroplastic (including black).
-They also do not require cleaning.
+A miniature camera "photographs" the surface more than a thousand times per second, transmitting this data to the processor, which draws conclusions about the change in coordinates.
+Optical mice of the second generation have a huge advantage over the first: they do not require a special mat and work on almost any surface except mirror or transparent; even on PTFE (including black).
+They also don't need to be cleaned.

-It was assumed that such mice would work on any surface, but it soon became clear that many sold models (especially the first widely sold devices) were not so indifferent to the patterns on the mouse pad.
-In some areas of the picture GPU is capable of making significant mistakes, which leads to chaotic movements of the pointer that do not respond real movement.
-For mice prone to such failures, it is necessary to choose a rug with a different pattern or even with a single-color coating.
+It was assumed that such mice would work on an arbitrary surface, but it soon became clear that many models sold (especially the first widely sold devices) were not so indifferent to the patterns on the rug.
+In some parts of the drawing GPU can make a lot of mistakes, which leads to chaotic movements of the pointer that did not respond real movement.
+For mice prone to such failures, it is necessary to choose a rug with a different pattern or even with a plain coating.

-Some models are also prone to detecting small movements when the mouse is at rest, which is manifested by the pointer on the screen shaking, sometimes with a tendency to slide in one direction or another.
+Some models are also prone to detecting small movements when the mouse is at rest, which is manifested by the trembling of the pointer on the screen, sometimes with a tendency to slide in one direction or another.

 Dual sensor mouse

-Second-generation sensors are gradually improving, and crash-prone mice are much less common these days.
-In addition to improving sensors, some models are equipped with two displacement sensors at once, which allows, by analyzing changes in two areas of the surface at once, to exclude possible mistakes.
-These mice are sometimes able to work on glass, plexiglass and mirror surfaces (which other mice do not work on).
+Second-generation sensors are gradually improving, and these days, mice that are prone to failures are much less common.
+In addition to improving the sensors, some models are equipped with two displacement sensors at once, which makes it possible, by analyzing changes in two areas of the surface at once, to exclude possible mistakes.
+Such mice are sometimes able to work on glass, plexiglass and mirror surfaces (which other mice do not work on).

-There are also mouse pads specifically targeted at optical mice.
-For example, a rug that has a silicone film on the surface with a suspension of glitter (it is assumed that optical sensor determines movements on such a surface much more clearly).
+There are also mouse pads specifically designed for optical mice.
+For example, a rug that has a silicone film on the surface with a suspension of sequins (it is assumed that optical sensor defines movements on such a surface much more clearly).

-The disadvantage of this mouse is the difficulty of its simultaneous work with graphics tablets; the latter, due to their hardware features, sometimes lose the true direction of the signal when moving the pen and begin to distort the trajectory of the tool when drawing.
-No such deviations were observed when using mice with a ball drive.
+The disadvantage of this mouse is the complexity of its simultaneous work with graphic tablets, the latter, due to their hardware features, sometimes lose the true direction of the signal when the pen moves and begin to distort the trajectory of the tool when drawing.
+When using mice with a ball drive, such deviations are not observed.
 To eliminate this problem, it is recommended to use laser manipulators.
-Also, some people consider the disadvantages of optical mice to be that such mice glow even when the computer is turned off.
-Since most inexpensive optical mice have a translucent body, it allows red LED light to pass through, which can make it difficult to sleep if the computer is in the bedroom.
-This happens if the voltage to the PS/2 and USB ports is supplied from the standby voltage line; majority motherboards allow you to change this with a +5V jumper<->+5VSB, but in this case it will not be possible to turn on the computer from the keyboard.
+Also, some people refer to the disadvantages of optical mice as the glow of such mice even when the computer is turned off.
+Since most inexpensive optical mice have a translucent body, it lets through the red light of the LEDs, which makes it difficult to fall asleep if the computer is in the bedroom.
+This happens if the PS / 2 and USB ports are powered from the standby voltage line; majority motherboards allow to change it by jumper +5V<->+5VSB, but in this case it will not be possible to turn on the computer from the keyboard.

 Optical laser mice